How to Create a Patreon for Your YouTube Channel

 Setting up Merch for Membership

-Patreon’s Pro + Merch and Premium plans allow you to sent extra perks to select member tiers.
+Patreon’s Pro + Merch and Premium plans allow you to send extra perks to select member tiers.

 Here’s how to create merch for members of your Patreon page.
 First, go to the Merch tab in your settings.